Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 By default, the [ul] tag uses the U+2022 "Bullet" Unicode glyph as the bullet character.
 This behavior is similar to web browsers.
 The bullet character can be customized using [ul bullet={bullet}].
 If provided, this {bullet}
-parameter must be a single character with no enclosing quotes (for example, [bullet=*]).
-Additional characters are ignored.
-The bullet character's width does not affect the list's formatting.
+parameter must be a string with no enclosing quotes (for example, [bullet=*]).
+You can add trailing spaces after the bullet character to increase the spacing between the bullet and the list item text.

 See Bullet (typography) on Wikipedia for a list of common bullet characters that you can paste directly in the bullet parameter.